MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-III-Copyright-Royalty-Board-Library-Congress/subchapter-E-Rates-Terms-Statutory-Licenses/part-380-Rates-Terms-Transmissions-Eligible-Nonsubscription-Services-New-Subscription-Services-Making-Ephemeral-Reproductions-Facilitate-Those-Transmissions/subpart-B-Commercial-Webcasters-Noncommercial-Webcasters/section-380.10.md

 ##### § 380.10 Royalty fees for the public performance of sound recordings and the making of ephemeral recordings. #####

-Link to an amendment published at 83 FR 61125, November 28, 2018.
+Link to an amendment published at 83 FR 61125, November 28, 2018.Link to an amendment published at 83 FR 63419, December 10, 2018.

 (a) *Royalty fees.* For the year 2018, Licensees must pay royalty fees for all Eligible Transmissions of sound recordings at the following rates: